FiatAccompli/Civ6Mods/UIPluginsFramework/README.md

 * [Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1632664596)
 * [Manual install](https://github.com/FiatAccompli/Civ6Mods/releases)

+### Compatibility
+This mod should be compatible with mods that do not touch the UI (e.g. city state, civilization, and other db level mods).
+It will likely conflict with mods that touch the same parts of the UI that this mod does (and do not use the framework provided by this mod).
+As with any mod, unforeseen conflicts may occur.

+### Disclaimer
+Sid Meier's Civilization VI, Civ, Civilization, 2K Games, Firaxis Games, and Take-Two Interactive Software are all trademarks and/or registered trademarks of Take-Two Interactive Software, Inc who do not sponsor, endorse, authorize or are in any other way associated with this mod.

+This mod is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the mod or the use or other dealings in the mod.

 ## For Modders
 Currently this mod supports two types of plugin points.
 * Addition of toolbar buttons